13 of the most diehard fanbases in rock

 KISS Army – KISS

-Named after a pair of tattoos that adorn Dom Harrison’s knuckles, the Black Hearts Club are possibly rock’s fastest-growing fanbase in 2020.
-Wherever Yungblud goes, swathes of supporters follow, the Doncaster native regularly causing havoc whenever he arranges public meetings with his fans, like when he shut down Times Square last October after hundreds of Black Hearts Club members flocked to meet him.
-A fanbase built on inclusivity and the idea that Yungblud is a community more than it is a musical project, expect the Black Hearts Club to continue to grow as Harrison’s stock rises higher.
+Named after a pair of tattoos that adorn Dom Harrison’s knuckles, the Black Hearts Club are possibly rock’s fastest-growing fanbase in rock.
+Wherever YUNGBLUD goes, swathes of supporters follow, the Doncaster native regularly causing havoc whenever he arranges public meetings with his fans, like when he shut down Times Square in October 2019 after hundreds of Black Hearts Club members flocked to meet him.
+A fanbase built on inclusivity and the idea that YUNGBLUD is a community more than it is a musical project, expect the Black Hearts Club to continue to grow as Dom’s stock rises higher.

 Creeper Cult – Creeper

 The Creeper Cult are always first on the case when it comes to uncovering the secrets that lie within the Southampton punks’ conceptual records.
 Whether it’s the story of the Callous Heart and James Scythe that belongs to debut album Eternity, In Your Arms, or the narrative that’s being told on 2020 LP Sex, Death And The Infinite Void, Creeper’s followers buy into the band’s world-building with glee, revelling in untangling the many webs laid down by Will Gould and his cohorts.
 The active Creeper Cult Facebook group helps to foster the strong sense of community that exists around the band, with fans regularly sharing theories about the band’s next move.